inukshuk/jekyll-scholar/README.md

 to your `_plugins/ext.rb` before requiring 'jekyll/scholar', where `/full/path/to/the/repository` is where you have cloned jekyll-scholar into.

-If you want to contribute to jekyll-scholar, please make sure to install all dependencies and run the cucumber features:
+When contributing to jekyll-scholar, please make sure to install all dependencies and run the cucumber features:

     $ bundle install